smarthomeNG/plugins/rcswitch/README.md

 ## Requirements
 The plugin depends on two 3rd party software packages:
-- wiringPi
-- rcswitch-pi
+- wiringPi (on the machine where the 433 MHz transmitter is installed)
+- rcswitch-pi (on the machine where the 433 MHz transmitter is installed)
+- ssh and sshpass (only if remote access is needed)

 ### Installation of wiringPi:
+All steps have to be done on the machine where the on the machine where the 433 MHz transmitter is installed.
 In case not already done, update the system and install git:
 <pre>
 sudo apt-get update
 sudo apt-get upgrade